Screen time and children

 - Keep a record of how much time is spent in front of a screen.
 Try to spend the same amount of time being active.

 - Be a good role model as a parent.
 Decrease your own screen time to 2 hours a day.

-- If it is hard not having the TV on, try using the sleep function so it turns off automatically.
+- If it is hard not having the TV on, try using a sleep function so it turns off automatically.

-- Challenge your family to go 1 week without watching TV or doing other screen-time activity.
+- Challenge your family to go 1 week without watching TV or doing other screen-time activities.
 Find things to do with your time that get you moving and burning energy.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.

 This page was last updated: May 5, 2014